-The application failed to initialize properly (0×0000135).
+The application failed to initialize properly (0x0000135).
 Click OK to terminate the application.

 1. Raymondcc .NET Detector

-There are several different ways you can try and find out which versions of the .NET Framework you have on your computer, some are manual and others automatic, but not all of them are accurate.
-One good way is to check the system registry because if a .NET package is installed, its information should be correctly entered in the registry, although it’s not the registry location to tell you about the install/uninstall information.
-We’ve decided to create a little tool which does the plain and simple task of telling you which versions of .NET you have installed, along with which Service Pack version and whether it’s a Client/Full distribution.
+One way to check which versions of .NET are installed is through the system registry.
+If a .NET package is installed, its information should be correctly entered in the registry.
+We decided to use this method and create a little tool which does the plain and simple task of telling you which versions of .NET you have installed.

 This program is a small and lightweight portable tool that gives information on all the different versions of .NET Framework that are installed on a machine.
-If the system does not have a specific version installed, there are handy button links provided to give you quick access to the related Microsoft webpage where you can easily download it.
-Links to download each versions Software Development kit is also provided.
+If the system does not have a specific version installed, there are handy button links provided to give you access to the related Microsoft webpage page so you can easily download it.
+A link to download each version’s Software Development Kit (SDK) is also provided.